turboic/4dstudio-localserver/POST.md

    - Based on the file extensions, the editor will provide contextual help, code colorisation, autocompletion etc...
 4. When the text is saved, the local server get the content of the provided files, and reply that to 4dstudio
 5. On reception of the new content, 4dstudio update the proper codemirror instance with the new content

-### Open sourced

-### Plan
-- take the README.md

-- Explain the feature
-  -
-- Explain the workflow
-- Unusual workflow for website
-- Explain security matters
-- Say why it is open sourced
-- Then explain the basics of installation and utilisation